Dedicated to the welfare of young women and men in Moss Side

 Our staff and volunteers

 I have the pleasure of working in a well-established team of youth workers and volunteers who, through their expertise and dedication, are able to inspire young people in Moss Side to believe they can achieve anything they set their minds to.
 Building confidence and heightening young people’s self-esteem is one of the reasons why young people love Hideaway.

-My role as a project leader is to develop and encourage the team in their work.
+My role as Director is to develop and encourage the team in their work.
 Behind the scenes, I am also busy looking for funding to keep this longstanding project alive.